 This brief guide describes how to list installed packages sorted by installation date from command line in Linux and Unix-like operating systems.
-This can be helpful if you want to know how many or what packages you have installed on a certain date or time in your Linux box.
+This can be helpful while you want to get the rpm packages update history such as when a package is installed, how many packages are installed on your system on a specific date and time and what packages you have installed on a certain date or time in your Linux box.

 List Installed Packages Sorted By Installation Date In Linux

-In Arch Linux and its derivatives like Antergos, and Manjaro Linux, you can list the installed packages sorted by installation date using command:
+In Arch Linux and its derivatives like Manjaro Linux, you can list the installed packages sorted by installation date using the following command:

 $ expac --timefmt='%Y-%m-%d %T' '%l\t%n'|sort -n